-'''

 2.4 Customize "point.prc"

-'''

-This procedure library contains the pointing specific SNAP procedures that are needed by "aquir" and/or are otherwise general useful for pointing checks, especially with a dual S/X receiver.
+This procedure library contains the pointing specific SNAP procedures that are needed by the "aquir" program and/or are otherwise general useful for pointing checks, especially with a dual S/X receiver.
+You can of course have multiple version of this file for different bands and applications.
+Another alternatively is to have differently named procedures wit the file for different bands and applications.